 COOL Chips is an International Symposium initiated in 1998 to present advancement of low-power and high-speed chips and systems.
 The symposium covers leading-edge technologies in all areas of microprocessors and their applications.
-The COOL Chips 24 is to be held as a virtual conference on April 14-16, 2021, instead of a face-to-face event in Tokyo, and is targeted at the architecture, design and implementation of chips with special emphasis on the areas listed below.
+The COOL Chips 25 is to be held in Tokyo on April 20-22, 2022, and is targeted at the architecture, design and implementation of chips with special emphasis on the areas listed below.
 All papers are published online via IEEE Xplore.
 Especially, selected papers are encouraged to submit to the IEEE Micro and the special section in the IEICE Transactions on Electronics.

 Contributions are solicited in the following areas:

 - Low Power-High Performance Processors for AI, IoT, Multimedia, Digital Consumer Electronics, Mobile, Graphics, Encryption, Robotics, Automotive, Networking, Medical, Healthcare, and Biometrics.

 - Novel Architectures and Schemes for Single Core, Multi/Many-Core, NoC, Embedded Systems, Reconfigurable Computing, Grid, Ubiquitous, Dependable Computing, GALS and 3D Integration.